-While tenants pay your rent and assist with that all-important cashflow to sustain your portfolio, owner-occupiers are the market force who ultimately determines the value of your investment property.
+While tenants pay your rent and assist with that all-important cash flow to sustain your portfolio, owner-occupiers are the market force that ultimately determines the value of your investment property.

 When purchasing an investment property, you need to be fully versed in who the tenants and homebuyers in that location happen to be.